osisoft/PI-Adapter/V1/Configuration/Diagnostics configuration.md

 ## Configure diagnostics

-1. Open the _System_Diagnostics.json_ file.
+1. Using any text editor, create a file that contains the diagnostics configuration in JSON form.
-2. If you want to enable diagnostics, set `"EnableDiagnostics"` to **true**.
-If you want to disable diagnostics, set `"EnableDiagnostics"` to **false**.
+   - For content structure, see [Example - Retrieve the diagnostics configuration](#example).
-2. Save the file.
+3. Save the file.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:{port}/api/v1/configuration/system/diagnostics`
+4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:{port}/api/v1/configuration/system/diagnostics`

     **Note:** _port_ refers to the configured port for the adapter to run on.